Conflict of the Orders: The Era of Patricians (494–367 BC)

 The Conflict of the Orders began less than 20 years after the Republic was founded.
 Under the existing system, the poorer plebeians made up the bulk of the Roman army.
 During their military service, the farms on which their livelihood depended were left abandoned.
 Unable to earn a sufficient income, many turned to the patricians for aid, which left them open to abuse and even enslavement.
 As the patricians controlled Roman politics, the plebeians found no help from within the existing political system.
 Their solution was to go on strike.
-In 494 BC Rome was at war with three Italic tribes (the Aequi, Sabine and Volsci), but the plebeian soldiers, advised by Lucius Sicinius Vellutus, refused to march against the enemy and instead seceded to the Mons Sacer outside Rome.
-A settlement was negotiated and the patricians agreed that the plebs be given the right to meet in their own assembly, the Plebeian Council (Concilium Plebis), and to elect their own officials to protect their rights, the plebeian tribune (tribunus plebis).
+In 494 BC Rome was at war with three Italic tribes (the Aequi, Sabines and Volsci), but the plebeian soldiers, advised by Lucius Sicinius Vellutus, refused to march against the enemy and instead seceded to the Mons Sacer outside Rome.
+A settlement was negotiated and the patricians agreed that the plebs be given the right to meet in their own assembly, the Plebeian Council (Concilium Plebis), and to elect their own officials to protect their rights, the tribunes of the plebs (tribuni plebis).

 During the 5th century BC, there were a number of unsuccessful attempts to reform Roman agrarian laws to distribute newly conquered territories amongst the plebs.
 In a number of instances, these reforms were advocated by the plebeian tribunes.

 In 471 BC, the Lex Publilia was passed, marking an important reform shifting practical power from the patricians to the plebeians.
-The law transferred the election of the tribunes of the plebs to the Tribal assembly (comitia populi tributa), thereby freeing their election from the influence of the patrician clients.
+The law transferred the election of the tribunes of the plebs to the tribal assembly (comitia tributa), thereby freeing their election from the influence of the patrician clients.

 During the early years of the republic, the plebeians were not allowed to hold magisterial office.
 While the plebeian tribunes regularly attempted to block legislation unfavorable to their order, the patricians frequently tried to thwart them by gaining the support of another tribune.
 One example of this occurred in 448 BC when only five tribunes were elected to fill ten positions; following tradition and pressured by the patricians, they co-opted five colleagues, two of whom were patricians.
 Concerns that the patricians would attempt to influence future elections in this manner, or by obtaining the office themselves to prevent the plebeian tribunes from exercising their powers, led to the passage of the Lex Trebonia, forbidding the plebeian tribunes from co-opting their colleagues in the future.